Bankruptcy: Sweden

 For companies, formal bankruptcy is a normal effect of insolvency, even if there is a reconstruction mechanism where the company can be given time to solve its situation, e.g. by finding an investor.
+The government can pay salaries to employees in insolvent companies which do not pay them, but only if the company is declared bankrupt.
+Therefore, it is normal that trade union do the application for bankruptcy if a supplier has not already done so.

 The formal bankruptcy involves contracting a bankruptcy manager, who makes certain that assets are sold and money divided by the priority the law claims, and no other way.
 Banks have such a priority.
 After a finished bankruptcy for a company, it is terminated.
 The activities might continue in a new company which has bought important assets from the bankrupted company.

 United Arab Emirates

 The United Arab Emirates Bankruptcy Law came into force on 29 December 2016, and created a single law governing bankruptcy procedures, which had previously been spread across multiple sources.
 There are two court procedures: first, a procedure for a company that is not yet insolvent, known as a protective composition, and second, a formal bankruptcy that is split into a rescue process (similar to protective composition) or liquidation.

 Directors of a company can be held personally liable for its debts.

 The Bankruptcy Law does not apply to government bodies, or to companies trading in free zones such as the Dubai International Financial Centre or the Abu Dhabi Global Market, which have their own insolvency laws.